topmonks/rsk-uniswap-docs/frontend-integration/connect-to-uniswap.md

 ## Token Contracts

-Some Uniswap interactions require making calls directly to ERC20 token contracts rather than the exchanges with which they are associated.
+Some RSKswap interactions require making calls directly to ERC20 token contracts rather than the exchanges with which they are associated.

 ### Get Token Address

 The `getToken` method in the factory contract can be used to find the ERC20 token address associated with an exchange contract.
-There is no barrier of entry for adding an ERC20 token to Uniswap or checks on the validity of the token contracts.
+There is no barrier of entry for adding an ERC20 token to RSKswap or checks on the validity of the token contracts.
 Frontend interfaces should maintain a list of valid ERC20 tokens that users can safely trade or allow users to paste in arbitrary addresses.

 ```javascript
 const tokenAddress = factoryContract.methods.getToken(exchangeAddress)
 ```

-If the return value is `0x0000000000000000000000000000000000000000` the input address is not a Uniswap exchange.
+If the return value is `0x0000000000000000000000000000000000000000` the input address is not a RSKswap exchange.

 ### Token Interface